opencor/opencor-developer-documentation/src/develop/plugins/sampleWindow.rst

 .. |CMakeLists.txt| replace:: ``CMakeLists.txt``
 .. _CMakeLists.txt: https://github.com/opencor/opencor/blob/master/src/plugins/sample/SampleWindow/CMakeLists.txt

-One of the interfaces our plugin implements comes with a ``.cpp`` file, so we reference it (lines 7, 9 and 10).
+The interfaces our plugin implements come with a ``.cpp`` file, so we reference them (lines 7, 9 and 10).
 Then, our plugin needs both the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ and `Sample <https://github.com/opencor/opencor/tree/master/src/plugins/sample/Sample/>`__ plugins (the latter, to be able to use its ``add()`` function), so they are referenced (lines 20 and 21) using the ``PLUGINS`` keyword (line 19).
 Our plugin comes with a dockable window, which is implemented using various files (lines 13, 16 and 18).
 One of those files is a ``.ui`` file, which is referenced using the ``UIS`` keyword (line 17).